 Non-binary and Intersex People: - No Government research on the experiences of non-binary and intersex people.

-Global LGBT Rights: - A conference on global LGBT rights has never been organised by this Governmemt.
+Global LGBT Rights: - A conference on global LGBT rights has never been organised by the Conservatives.

 Historical Gay Sex Offences: - Those convicted of historical gay sex offences were promised they could apply for a formal pardon from the Home Office but fewer than 200 people have received pardons.

-Blood Donation Restrictions: - Blood donation restrictions have been eased but anybody who has had anal sex with new or multiple partners in the last 3 months cannot donate which effectively rules out many gay men.
+Blood Donation Restrictions: - Blood donation restrictions have been eased but anybody who has had anal sex with new or multiple partners in the last 3 months still cannot donate, which effectively rules out many gay men.

-Homophobic Abuse: - Reports of homophobic abuse in the UK have skyrocketed during this Conservative Government, increasing from 5,807 in 2014–15 to 13,530 in 2018–19 with overall hate crime levels reaching more than 100,000 for the first time ever.
+Homophobic Abuse: - Reports of homophobic abuse in the UK skyrocketed during the last Conservative Government, increasing from 5,807 in 2014–15 to 13,530 in 2018–19 with overall hate crime levels reaching more than 100,000 for the first time ever.

-Homophobic Abuse: - Prime Minister Boris Johnson called Gay Men "tank-topped bum boys" and he has repeatedly refused to apologise for saying it.
+Homophobic Abuse: - Prime Minister Boris Johnson called Gay Men "tank-topped bum boys" and he still refuses to apologise for saying it.

 Abysmal LGBT+ Asylum: - The UK Home Office continues to be notoriously inhospitable to LGBT+ asylum seekers whose asylum claims are refused at a higher rate than the national average.

-Reform of the Gender Recognition Act: - Crucial reforms to the Gender Recognition Act, the bedrock of trans rights in the UK, have been consistently delayed by the Conservatives before being dropped altogether this year.
+Reform of the Gender Recognition Act: - Crucial reforms to the Gender Recognition Act, the bedrock of trans rights in the UK, was consistently delayed by the Conservatives before being dropped altogether.

-LGBT Rights League Table: - The UK has dropped down the annual ranking of LGBTQ+ rights across Europe for the third year running.
+LGBT Rights League Table: - The UK dropped down the annual ranking of LGBTQ+ rights across Europe for the third year running under the last Conservative administration.

-Falling short on HIV: - More than 5 years after committing to ending the UK’s HIV epidemic by 2030, the government has yet to take any affirmative action on this issue according to 35 major HIV charities, LGBT+ groups and health bodies.
+Falling short on HIV: - More than 5 years after a commitment to end the UK’s HIV epidemic by 2030, the Conservatives took no affirmative action on this issue according to 35 major HIV charities, LGBT+ groups and health bodies.

-Falling short on HIV: - The government pledged £600,000 to Public Health England’s HIV Prevention Innovation Fund, earmarked for innovative UK schemes to help reduce the risk of people getting the virus and reducing stigma, but more than two years later the HIV Action Plan still has not been fully funded.
+Falling short on HIV: - The Conservatives pledged £600,000 to Public Health England’s HIV Prevention Innovation Fund, earmarked for innovative UK schemes to help reduce the risk of people getting the virus and reducing stigma, but by the end of their government the HIV Action Plan still had not been fully funded.

 None of it happened.
 Absolutely none of it.